 Mountain Goat

-Presently, in Alaska, mountain goats occur throughout the southeastern Panhandle and north and west along the coastal mountains to Cook Inlet.
-Furthermore, their range extends into the Talkeetna Mountains, nearly to Denali National Park.
-It is estimated that 3,600 to 4,600 mountain goats occupy the Kenai Peninsula.
+Currently, in Alaska, mountain goats are found throughout the southeastern Panhandle and extend north and west along the coastal mountains to Cook Inlet.
+Additionally, their range reaches into the Talkeetna Mountains, nearly reaching Denali National Park.
+It is estimated that 3,600 to 4,600 mountain goats inhabit the Kenai Peninsula.

 Bison

-Plains bison (Bison bison bison) is the smaller of two subspecies of American bison found in North America, and they are an introduced, rather than native, species in Alaska.
-In 1928, 23 plains bison were moved from the National Bison Range in Montana to the Delta River area in Alaska’s Interior.
+The plains bison (Bison bison bison) is the smaller of the two subspecies of American bison found in North America, and it is an introduced species in Alaska rather than native.
+In 1928, 23 plains bison were relocated from the National Bison Range in Montana to the Delta River area in Alaska’s Interior.

 Dall sheep

 Dall Sheep inhabit the mountain ranges of Alaska.
-These white creatures are most notable for the males’ massive curled horns.
-Females (known as ewes) also carry horns, but theirs are shorter, more slender, and slightly curved.
+These striking white creatures are most notable for the massive curled horns of the males.
+Females, known as ewes, also carry horns, but theirs are shorter, more slender, and slightly curved.

 Wolves

-Firstly, Alaska is home to an estimated 7,000 to 11,000 wolves.
-Presently, wolves have never been threatened or endangered in Alaska.
-The wolf’s food habits often conflict with humans, who are hunters of big game animals in many parts of the world.
+Alaska is home to an estimated 7,000 to 11,000 wolves, and they have never been threatened or endangered in the state.
+The wolves’ food habits often conflict with humans, particularly hunters of big game animals in various parts of the world.

-The wolf can be found throughout mainland Alaska, on Unimak Island in the Aleutians, and all major islands along the Inside Passage except the Admiralty, Baranof, and Chichagof islands.
-This range includes about 85 percent of Alaska’s 586,000 square-mile area.
+Wolves can be found throughout mainland Alaska, on Unimak Island in the Aleutians, and all major islands along the Inside Passage, except the Admiralty, Baranof, and Chichagof islands.
+This extensive range covers about 85 percent of Alaska’s 586,000 square-mile area.

 The Arctic fox

-In Alaska, Arctic foxes migrate from their fall breeding grounds and travel to coastal areas, returning in late winter or early spring.
-Large-scale migrations have been recorded in Canada, Russia, and the Scandinavian peninsula, possibly due to drastic reductions in the available food supply.
+Arctic foxes in Alaska engage in seasonal migration, moving from their fall breeding grounds to coastal regions and returning in late winter or early spring.
+Noteworthy migrations have been documented in Canada, Russia, and the Scandinavian peninsula, potentially triggered by significant declines in the food resources.

-Presently, the arctic fox is found in treeless coastal areas of Alaska from the Aleutian Islands north to Point Barrow and east to the Canada border.
-Additionally, they prefer tundra habitat, usually near rocky shores, and have been observed ranging far out onto pack ice in winter.
+Currently, the Arctic fox inhabits treeless coastal zones in Alaska, spanning from the Aleutian Islands north to Point Barrow and eastward to the Canadian border.
+They exhibit a preference for tundra habitats, typically near rocky shores, and are observed venturing onto pack ice during the winter season.

 Alaska wildlife: Marine life